 Failure to appear at the arraignment or to satisfy the charge(s) with the Court will place your case in default status, which will impose full fines and additional fees.
 This may result in the suspension of your driver's license by the Motor Vehicle Division.

 Please note that a police report is not filed with the Court.
-To obtain a copy of the police report,
+To obtain a copy of the

 please make a request with the citing law enforcement agency.